nikita-volkov/nikita-volkov.github.io/_posts/2026-04-14-pgenie-in-production-part-1.md

 That perspective made a solid foundation, but something was still missing.

 The user had to accompany every query with hand-rolled codecs and the SQL string was lacking any validation.
-So in 2019 I shipped **hasql-th** - a compile-time SQL syntax checking library based on a port of the PostgreSQL parser.
-It made things simpler and safer, but still not enough.
+So in 2019 I shipped **hasql-th** - a compile-time SQL syntax checking library based on a port of the PostgreSQL parser executed via macros.
+It made things simpler and safer, but was still not enough.
 We needed the queries validated against the actual schema.

 I saw projects pop up over the years that tried to solve this problem by introducing a compile-time connection to the database.
 But that always felt like a hack that made builds unreproducible.
 I was looking for a solution that could be contained in code in a repository without infrastructure dependencies, and eventually it came in the form of the following insight.